 - a.
 After award, persons currently under pretrial services, probation, parole, mandatory release, or supervised release (federal, state or local) shall not perform services under this agreement nor have access to defendant/person under supervision files. - b.
-After award, persons charged with or under investigation for a criminal offense shall not perform services under this agreement nor have access to defendant/person under supervision files unless approved in writing by the CO after consultation with PPSO and PMD.
+After award, persons charged with or under investigation for a criminal offense shall not perform services under this agreement nor have access to defendant/person under supervision files unless approved in writing by the Contracting Officer after consultation with PPSO and PMD. - c.
+After award, persons convicted of any sexual offense (including but not limited to, child pornography offenses, child exploitation, sexual abuse, rape or sexual assault) or required under federal, state, or local law to register on the Sexual Offender registry shall not perform services under this agreement or contract nor shall they have access to defendant/person under supervision files unless approved in writing by the Contracting Officer after consultation with PPSO and PMD. - d.
+After award, persons with any restrictions on their licenses, certifications or practice (or those who voluntarily agree to such a restriction) based on negotiations or proceedings with any licensing authority, shall not perform services under this agreement or contract nor shall they have access to defendant/person under supervision files unless approved in writing by the Contracting Officer after consultation with PPSO and PMD.

-- c.
-After award, persons convicted of any sexual offense (including but not limited to, child pornography offenses, child exploitation, sexual abuse, rape or sexual assault) or required under federal, state, or local law to register on the Sexual Offender registry shall not perform services under this agreement or contract nor shall they have access to defendant/person under supervision files unless approved in writing by the CO after consultation with PPSO and PMD. - d.
-After award, persons with any restrictions on their licenses, certifications or practice (or those who voluntarily agree to such a restriction) based on negotiations or proceedings with any licensing authority, or whose license has expired, shall not perform services under this agreement or contract nor shall they have access to defendant/person under supervision files unless approved in writing by the CO after consultation with PPSO and PMD. - e.
-The vendors and its employees shall: - (1) Avoid compromising relationships with defendants/person under supervision and probation or pretrial services staff, and - (2) Not employ, contract with, or pay any defendant/person under supervision, defendant's/person under supervision's firm or business, or currently employed USPO/USPSO to do any work for the vendor either at the vendor's facilities or personally for any of the vendor's employees during the period of this agreement. - (3) Report any such improprieties or the appearance thereof immediately to the USPO/USPSO or designee. - (4) Report to the USPO/USPSO any investigations, pending charges, arrests and/or convictions related to a criminal offense, any restrictions on staff licenses or certifications, whether imposed or voluntary, involving any staff performing services under this agreement within 48 hours of obtaining knowledge. - f.
-Within three business days, the vendor shall notify the CO in writing of any staff changes.
-For any new staff, the vendor shall submit an Offeror's Staff Qualifications form (Section L Attachment C) for each new staff member added under the agreement. - g.
+- e.
+The vendors and its employees shall: - (1) Avoid compromising relationships with defendants/person under supervision and probation or pretrial services staff, and - (2) Not employ, contract with, or pay any defendant/person under supervision or defendant's/person under supervision's firm or business to do any work for the vendor either at the vendor's facilities or personally for any of the vendor's employees during the period of this agreement. - (3) Report any such improprieties or the appearance thereof immediately to the USPO/USPSO or designee. - (4) Report to the USPO/USPSO any investigations, pending charges, arrests and/or convictions related to a criminal offense, any restrictions on staff licenses or certifications, whether imposed or voluntary, involving any staff performing services under this agreement within 48 hours of obtaining knowledge. - f.
+The vendor shall notify the USPO/USPSO in writing of any staff changes and provide documentation of any required licensing, certification, experience and education requirements, or changes thereof.
+The vendor shall submit an Offeror's Staff Qualifications form (Section L Attachment C) for each new staff member added under the agreement. - g.
 Failure to comply with the above terms and conditions could result in termination of this agreement.